Continuity properties and infinite divisibility of stationary distributions of some generalized Ornstein--Uhlenbeck processes: Introduction

-Suppose now that $\{(\xi_t,L_t)\}$ is a bivariate L\'evy process such that \eqref{eq-convergence} converges almost surely and is finite, and denote by
+Suppose now that $\{(\xi_t,L_t)\}$ is a bivariate L\'evy process such that \textup{(\ref{eq-convergence})} converges almost surely and is finite, and denote by

 the distribution of the integral.
-If $\xi_t = t$ is deterministic, then it is well known that $\mu$ is self-decomposable, hence is infinitely divisible as well as absolutely continuous (if not degenerate to a Dirac measure, which happens only if $\{L_t\}$ is also deterministic).
-Other cases where $\mu$ is self-decomposable include the case where $\{\xi_t\}$ is stochastic, but spectrally negative (cf. Bertoin et al.~\cite{BLM}).
-On the other hand, as remarked by Samorodnitsky, $\mu$ is not infinitely divisible if e.g. $\xi_t = N_t + \al t$ with a Poisson process $\{ N_t, t \geq 0\}$ and a positive drift $\al> 0$ and $L_t=t$ (cf. Kl\"uppelberg et al.~\cite{KLM06}, p.~408).
-Continuity properties of $\mu$ for general $\{(\xi_t,L_t)\}$ were studied by Bertoin et al.~\cite{BLM}, who showed that $\mu$ cannot have atoms unless $\mu$ is a Dirac measure, with this degenerate case also being characterised.
-Gjessing and Paulsen~\cite{GP} derived the distribution of $\mu$ in a variety of situations; however, in all cases considered the distribution turned out to be absolutely continuous.
+If $\xi_t = t$ is deterministic, then it is well known that~$\mu$ is self-decomposable, hence is infinitely divisible as well as absolutely continuous (if not degenerate to a Dirac measure, which happens only if $\{L_t\}$ is also deterministic).
+Other cases where $\mu$ is self-decomposable include the case where $\{\xi_t\}$ is stochastic, but spectrally negative (cf. Bertoin, Lindner and Maller \cite{BLM}).
+On the other hand, as remarked by Samorodnitsky, $\mu$ is not infinitely divisible if, for example, $\xi_t = N_t + \alpha t$ with a Poisson process $\{ N_t, t \geq0\}$ and a positive drift $\alpha> 0$ and $L_t=t$ (cf. Kl{\"u}ppelberg, Lindner and Maller \cite{KLM06}, page 408).
+Continuity properties of $\mu$ for general $\{(\xi_t,L_t)\}$ were studied by Bertoin, Lindner and Maller~\cite{BLM}, who showed that~$\mu$ cannot have atoms unless $\mu$ is a Dirac measure, with this degenerate case also being characterized.
+Gjessing and Paulsen \cite{GP} derived the distribution of $\mu$ in a variety of situations; however, in all cases considered the distribution turned out to be absolutely continuous.

-With these results in mind, it is natural to ask, first, whether $\mu$ will always be absolutely continuous for general $\{(\xi_t,L_t)\}$, unless $\mu$ degenerates to a Dirac measure and, second, what is the condition for $\mu$ to be infinitely divisible.
-The present article will give the negative answer to the first question, showing many cases of $\mu$ being continuous-singular and, to the second question, provide a necessary and sufficient condition in a restricted class.
-Namely we will restrict our attention to the case $(\xi_t,L_t)= ((\log c)N_t,Y_t)$, where $c$ is a constant greater than 1 and $\{ N_t\}$ and $\{Y_t\}$ are Poisson processes with parameters $a$ and $b$, respectively, with $\{(N_t,Y_t)\}$ being a bivariate L\'evy process.
+With these results in mind, it is natural to ask, first, whether $\mu$ will always be absolutely continuous for general $\{(\xi _t,L_t)\}$, unless $\mu$ degenerates to a Dirac measure and, second, what is the condition for $\mu$ to be infinitely divisible.
+The present article will give the negative answer to the first question, showing many cases of~$\mu$ being continuous-singular and, to the second question, provide a necessary and sufficient condition in a restricted class.
+Namely we will restrict our attention to the case $(\xi_t,L_t)= ((\log c)N_t,Y_t)$, where $c$ is a constant greater than~1 and $\{ N_t\}$ and $\{Y_t\}$ are Poisson processes with parameters $a$ and $b$, respectively, with $\{(N_t,Y_t)\}$ being a bivariate L\'evy process.
 Thus we will study in detail

 The integral here is an improper Stieltjes integral pathwise.
 From the strong law of large numbers, we see that the integral exists and is finite.
 Even in this class the problems of infinite divisibility and continuity properties turn out to have rich substance.
 Let $T$ be the first jump time of $\{N_t\}$.
 Then